 This is not a cohesive list, as relationship dynamics are a result of a lifetime of lived experiences.
 Just know that it is possible to change an unhealthy relationship dynamic to a healthy one.

-How to Change Your Relationship Dynamic
+How Can You Change Your Relationship Dynamic?

 1. Treat each other with love: Unhealthy relationship dynamics are often rooted in wanting power in order to feel safe.
 Set aside this desire and instead reach out with love and kindness.
 It can be scary to put down the pursuit of power in a relationship, but doing so will help you react with love, not fear.